kushagraverma26/dynamo_backend/README.md

 Change queryLimit to higher value (around 1000) to get more data.
 Since scan in expensive, this value is currently 10 for API testing purposes.

 queryLimit =

+## API Descriptions:
+Refer to comments in the routes directory.